Brijuni: History

-In 1918 after World War I Brijuni became part of the state of Italy.
-Karl Kupelwieser, the son of the founder of the estate tried to maintain the former splendor, but after the economic crisis following the Wall Street Crash of 1929, the estate went bankrupt and Karl committed suicide.
-In 1930 ownership of the islands was acquired by the Italian government due to the bankruptcy, and they remained part of Italy until the capitulation in 1943.
+In 1918 after World War I - Paul Kupelwieser died 1919 in Vienna - Brijuni became part of the state of Italy.
+Karl Kupelwieser, the son of the founder of the estate tried to maintain the former splendor, but more international.
+He invited wealthy European bourgeois and aristocrats.
+Brioni should be an isle of sports, he organised international games on the first European golf course with 18 holes (1922) and a polo court.
+Professional players lived in the hotels and horses werde waiting permanent for guests, a Casino with high taxes by Italy made great financial problems.
+The estate went bankrupt and Karl committed suicide in 1930.
+The heirs were three sisters, the granddaughters of Paul Kupelwieser.
+1936 ownership of the islands was acquired by the Italian government due to the bankruptcy, and they remained part of Italy until the capitulation in 1943.

+German soldiers were there from 1943 until end of the war.

 In 1945 after World War II the Brijuni became part of Yugoslavia and President Marshal Josip Broz Tito made the Brijuni Islands his personal State Summer Residence.
 Slovenian architect Jože Plečnik designed a pavilion for Tito.
 Almost 100 foreign heads of state visited Tito on his islands, along with film stars including Elizabeth Taylor, Richard Burton, Sophia Loren, Carlo Ponti, and Gina Lollobrigida.
 Tito died in 1980, and by 1983 the islands were declared a National Park of Yugoslavia.

 In mid-July 1956, President of Egypt Gamal Abdel Nasser, Prime Minister of India Jawaharlal Nehru, and President of Yugoslavia Josip Broz Tito met here to discuss their opposition to the Cold War.
 These ideas later crystallized into the Non-Aligned Movement.
 Vijay Prashad has compared this meeting to the Yalta Conference.
+Brijuni Islands were initially considered to host the 1st Summit of the Non-Aligned Movement yet the City of Belgrade was ultimately selected due to Brijuni's insufficient venues and concentration of the international communication and media facilities in the capital city of Yugoslavia.
 Brijuni hosted the 1987 Mediterranean Non-Aligned Countries Ministerial Meeting as well.

 In 1991 Croatia gained independence and made the Brijuni Islands an International Conference Center (see Brioni Agreement).
-Four hotels on Veliki Brijun Island were re-opened, as well as a Safari Park, which holds animals given to Tito, such as Sony and Lanka, two Indian elephants donated by Indira Gandhi.
+Four hotels on Veli Brijun Island were re-opened, as well as a Safari Park, which holds animals given to Tito, such as Sony and Lanka, two Indian elephants donated by Indira Gandhi.
 Sony, who was donated to Tito in 1970 as a two-year-old calf, died in 2010.
-The International Brijuni Polo Tournament, dating back to Karl Kupelwieser's Austro-Italian Brijuni in 1924, has been re-continued since 2004.
+The International Brijuni Polo Tournament, dating back to Karl Kupelwieser's Austro-Italian Brijuni in 1924, was relaunched in 2004.